 - 46.1.
 An integrated Masters award classification may only be awarded for four-year integrated Masters programmes. - 46.2.
-A student must have met the individual programme specifications at Level 4 to be given an Honours degree.
-However, the overall module results at Level 4 DO NOT contribute to the weighted average in determination of classification.
-Only modules at Credit Levels 5, 6 and 7, that have been assigned a mark of 0-100, contribute to the classification of an integrated Masters award. - 46.3.
-All modules at credit levels 5, 6 and 7 that have been assigned a mark of 0-100, will be given a weighted result which is calculated as follows: - (viii) Each of these modules will be assigned a weighting, w, where w=1 for a level 5 module and w=2 for a level 6 or level 7 module. - (ix) Each of these modules will have a value, v, where v= one thirtieth of the credit point value of the module (namely, 0.5, 1.0, or 2.0). - (x) For each of these modules there shall be a result awarded by the Sub-board of Examiners on the College Common Scale, m.
+The overall module results at Level 4 DO NOT contribute to the weighted average in determination of classification.
+Only modules at Credit Levels 5, 6 and 7 that have been assigned a mark of 0-100, contribute to the classification of Honours.

+- 46.3.
+All modules at credit levels 5, 6 and 7 that have been assigned a mark of 0-100, will be given a weighted result which is calculated as follows: - (i) Each module has a specific Module Weighting based on the credit value of the module (Credit Weighting) and the level of the module (Level Weighting).
-(xi) The weighted average result will be the sum of the products (vwm) for each module, divided by the sum of the products (vw) for each of these modules, expressed as follows:

-∑ViWiMi / ∑ViWi
+Module Credit

+Credits Weighting

+15 0.5

+30 1.0

+60 2.0

+Module Level Level Weighti

+5 1.0

+6+7 2.0

+- (ii) The weighting of each module can be calculated as follows: - (iii) Credit Weighting x Level Weighting = Module Weighting - (iv) Each module mark for a completed module has a specific Weighted Module Mark based on the Module Weighting and the Module Mark (0-100).

+(v) This is then used to calculate the Weighted Average Result for the award by adding up all of the Module Weightings for completed level 5 and 6 modules (sum of Module Weightings) and adding up all of the Weighted Module Marks (sum of Weighted Module Marks.
+The sum of the Weighted module marks is then divided by the sum of Module Weightings to give the Weighted Average Result.

+Sum of Module Mark Weightings / Sum of Module Weightings = Weighted Average Result

-- (xii) The classification of an integrated Masters degree to be awarded will be based on the average of all the weighted results for completed modules from Credit Levels 5, 6 and 7 that have been assigned a mark of 0-100. - (xiii) The College sets the class of Degree that may be awarded as follows:
+- (vi) The Weighted Average Result is calculated to two decimal places. - (vii) Where a student's Weighted Average Result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be awarded the higher classification. - (ii) The classification of honours degree to be awarded will be based on the average of all the weighted results for completed modules from Credit Levels 5, 6 and 7 that have been assigned a mark of 0-100. - (iii) The College sets the class of Degree that may be awarded as follows:

-First: 70% or above for the average weighted

-Upper Second: 60% or above for the average weighted

-Lower Second: 50% or above for the average weighted

-Third: 40% or above for the average weighted
+First: 70% or above for the Weighted Average Result Upper Second: 60% or above for the Weighted Average Result Lower Second: 50% or above for the Weighted Average Result Third: 40% or above for the Weighted Average Result

-46.4.
-Once a student has fulfilled the criteria for the integrated Masters degree they may not undertake further modules in order to improve his/her average result.
+- 46.4.
+In circumstances where a student has taken more than 240 credits at Levels 5 and 6, the Sub-board of Examiners will recommend that the highest scoring Level 5 and Level 6 modules are considered to determine the overall weighted average calculation.
+The calculation must be based on at least 240 credits, of which at least 120 credits must be at level 6. - 46.5.
+Once a student has fulfilled the criteria for the Honours degree they may not undertake further modules in order to improve their average result.

-47.0.
-Award of a Graduate Certificate (Grad Cert) or Graduate Diploma (Grad Dip)
+47.0 Award of a Graduate Certificate (Grad Cert) or Graduate Diploma (Grad Dip)